 Lastly, SMEs often also do not have a dedicated full-time CFO due to the high costs.
 This is where the CFO Centre comes in, The CFO Centre has more than 400 freelance CFOs who provide part-time CFO consulting services at a fraction of the cost of a full-time CFO.
 In turn, SMEs benefit by getting professional advice on their company’s finances.

 The SME segment of Singapore’s enterprise landscape is increasingly becoming varied in terms of size, industry and stage of growth.
-With an increase in demand for small business funding, financial institutions should move beyond traditional scoring as new data is made increasingly available to pave the way for more agile systems of credit scoring and risk assessment.
+With an increase in demand for small business funding, particularly for firms trying to tide over the difficult post-coronavirus times in 2020, financial institutions should move beyond traditional scoring as new data is made increasingly available to pave the way for more agile systems of credit scoring and risk assessment.
 At the same time, each SMEs’ financing requirements can differ greatly from another.
 To stay abreast of industry changes and economic trends, SMEs are strongly encouraged to get more acquainted with all available financing options to get a bigger, fairer, and clearer picture of how and where to acquire business financing.
 It is also imperative to seek professional advice when in doubt.
 Knowing which financing subset helps you at which stage of your business will greatly assist you in making your business resilient against uncertainty.

 Updated on 21st September, 2020